reelcrafter/peaks.js/README.md

 // Plays from 5.0 to 15.0 then stops.
 instance.player.playSegment(segment);

-// Plays from 5.0 to 15.0 and loops.
+// Plays from 5.0 to 15.0 and loops, with a 2-second fade-in and 5-second fade-out.
-instance.player.playSegment(segment, true);
+instance.player.playSegment(segment, true, 2, 5);
 ```

 ## Views API